+State Attorneys General play a central role in enforcing cannabis laws and protecting consumers.
 As legalization continues to sweep the country, the interplay between state and federal law demands particular attention.
-In May 2019, Thirty-eight Attorneys General, on a bi-partisan basis, called on Congress to pass legislation to create a safe harbor for the national banking system to bank legitimate cannabis businesses.
+Take for example, in May 2019, thirty-eight State Attorneys General, on a bi-partisan basis, called on Congress to pass legislation to create a safe harbor for the national banking system to bank legitimate cannabis businesses.
 More work is needed.
-Anti-money laundering efforts are also needed to keep criminal enterprises from taking advantage of the regulated marketplace, and combating “grey-market” actors requires coordination between state and federal actors.

-- Studying multi-jurisdictional legal and policy trends to identify effective legal structures and areas for improvement; and
+- Studying legal and policy trends to identify effective legal structures and areas for improvement;

-If you are interested in participating in the Cannabis Project, please contact Director and SAAG Austin Bernstein at email@example.com.
+If you are interested in participating in the Cannabis Project, please contact Director and Assistant Attorney General Austin Bernstein at email@example.com.